Experience Everest VR

 Post-production team

-Fredrik Edström, IVAR Studios
+Fredrik Edström, Producer, IVAR Studios

-Julian Schenini, IVAR Studios
+Julian Schenini, 3D-artist, IVAR Studios